 The pilot allows for a charging facility to be installed in the kerb by the nature strip in front of a resident’s property, through issuing a Council permit.
 This ‘pop-up’ kerbside charging unit allows residents to easily and safely charge their electric vehicles parked outside their homes.

 This pilot is allowing Council to determine the merits of making kerbside charging more widely available to EV owners.

-Council will permit installation of up to 10 kerbside EV charging units, to test the permit processes in a variety of different situations.
-The outcomes of this pilot will be reviewed at the end of 2023.
+Council has permitted installation of 10 kerbside EV charging units, to test the permit processes in a variety of different situations.

 Buying an electric vehicle